rshaw1467/otel-2024/automate-integrate-opentelemetry/content/03_python_metrics/03_topology/index.md

-## Metrics - leverage Unified Analysis Screens

-Task: create topology rule
+## Connecting metrics to Topology

+Here we explore how to connect our metrics to the Dynatrace Topology.

+1. Create a rule to expand the Dyantrace topology
-Observe: all metrics in the new screen
+1. Find metrics in the Unified Analysis Screen of our python service

-Understand: Service, Trace, Metrics in context of topology
+---

-### Linking metrics to the Dynatrace Topology
+## Linking metrics to the Dynatrace Topology

+#### 📌 Follow along

 #### 1. Go to `Settings >  Toplogy model > Generic types > Add type definition` and start by completeing the following feilds and click on `Add extraction rule`: